The America Donald Trump Is Inheriting, By The Numbers

 However, there are a few bright spots, particularly among America's youth: There has been a dramatic drop in smoking among high school seniors; drug and alcohol abuse among teens is likewise at relatively low rates; and childhood obesity appears to have leveled off.

-With data contributions from Joe Neel, Jennifer Ludden, Didrik Schanche and Larry Kaplow.
+With data contributions from Joe Neel, Jennifer Ludden, Didrik Schanche, Larry Kaplow, Denice Rios, and Richard Rodriguez.